Logo

 A bad bruise or a mild sprain might set a player back a few days or even weeks of action depending on the severity, while an injury necessitating a surgical procedure will cause the player to miss months of action and put him on the LTIR.

-What are the most common upper body injuries in NHL?
+What is the most common injury in the NHL?

 iconDownload the app